Thailand: Protesters march on German embassy, demanding reforms from absent king | DW | 14.11.2021

 Sunday's protests were sparked by a recent Constitutional Court ruling that said calls for reforms amounted to an attempt to overthrow Thailand's monarchy.

-Despite bans on gatherings, hundreds of people took to the streets of Bangkok's main shopping district to criticize the ruling, news agency AFP reported.
+Despite nationwide COVID-related bans on gatherings, hundreds of people took to the streets of Bangkok's main shopping district to criticize the ruling, news agency AFP reported.

 "We are not overthrowing this country.
 The reform is to make it better," protest leader Thatchapong Kaedam told the crowd.